-If there’s one thing I love about traveling is getting to visit and shop at many amazing stationery and scrapbooking stores from around the world.
-While I haven’t been as serious about visiting stationery store on my travels in the past, I recently decided to try my best to find all the cute shops to visit in all the different places I’ve been to around the world.
-The first city I’d like to feature in this new blog series I’m calling “A Guide to Stationery + Paper Stores Around the World” is my very own hometown, New York City.
-While the Big Apple, admittedly, does not have any scrapbooking stores of its own, it does have a few shops where you can get lost in a sea of paper and pretty things.
-Here’s a list of shops in my city that I know should be on top of any stationery paper lover’s “to visit” list.
+If there’s one thing I love about traveling is getting to visit and shop at many amazing art, stationery and scrapbooking stores from around the world.
+While I haven’t been as serious about visiting these type of stores on my travels in the past, I recently decided to try my best to find all the cute shops to visit in all the different places I’ve been to around the world.
+The first city I’d like to feature in this new blog series I’m calling “A Guide to Arts + Crafts Stores Around the World” is my very own hometown, New York City.
+While the Big Apple, admittedly, does not have any specific scrapbooking stores of its own, it does have a few shops where you can get lost in a sea of paper and pretty things.
+Here’s a list of shops in my city that I know should be on top of any paper lover’s “to visit” list.

 New York City